codeacme17/examor/README.md

 ### Ebbinghaus Memory

 > I've implemented a simplified version of Ebbinghaus memory, currently consisting of only 8 lines of code.
-I plan to optimize this function further in the future.
+I plan to optimize this function further in the future (v0.1).

 Regarding the actual function, once GPT generates a test, the score is recorded and affects the future review date.
 Higher scores result in longer intervals until the next review.

 ### Role Selection

+> ⚠️ The feature in the current version might not be entirely stable.
+In the upcoming plans, I will continue to optimize this feature (v0.1).

 <img width="500" src="/docs/screen-shot/role-en.png" />